-The Artillerist is here to give you a big gun with which to hide your inadequacies.
+The DnD Artillerist is here to give you a big gun with which to hide your inadequacies.
 They gain an arcane firearm that boosts the damage output of all of their spells by a d8, though only on one damage roll.

 The most serious addition to your firepower is the Eldritch Cannon.
 This thing has its own AC, HP, and attacks, takes the place of your bonus action when used.
-There’s a choice to be made in whether it’s handheld, or occupies its own space.
+There’s a choice to be made in whether it’s handheld or occupies its own space.